Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Applications

+We consider routing in metric spaces, where each among $n$ points in the metric corresponds to a network node.
+Initially, we choose a set of links that induces an overlay network over which the routing must be performed.
+We would like the overlay network size to be small and yet to be able to route using very few hops.
+The challenge is to do so while also optimizing the tradeoff between the storage (i.e., size of routing tables, labels, and headers) and the stretch (i.e., the ratio between the distance packet traveled in the network and the distance in the original metric space).
+In addition, one may try to further optimize the time it takes for every node to determine (or output) the next port number along the path, henceforth \emph{decision time}, and other quality measures, such as the maximum degree in the overlay network.

+There are two models, based on the way labels are chosen: \emph{labeled}, where the designer is allowed to choose (typically $\polylog(n)$) labels, and \emph{name-independent}, where an adversary chooses labels.
+Depending on the way the port numbers are assigned, we distinguish between the \emph{designer-port} model, where the designer can choose the port number, and the \emph{fixed-port} model, where the port numbers are chosen by an adversary.
+For an additional background on compact routing schemes, we refer the reader to~\cite{Peleg00, TZ01, FG01, AGGM06, Che13}.

-Our basic result in context of routing schemes is an efficient routing scheme for tree metrics, which we present in \Cref{subsec:treeRouting}.
-Next, in \Cref{subsec:routingCovers}, we employ the routing scheme for tree metrics on top of the collection of trees provided by any of the aforementioned tree cover theorems (cf. \Cref{tab:treeCover}) and obtain routing schemes for various metrics.
+Our basic result is an efficient routing scheme for tree metrics, which we present in \Cref{subsec:treeRouting}.
+Our routing scheme works in the labeled, fixed-port model.
+Next, in \Cref{subsec:routingCovers}, we apply the routing scheme for tree metrics on top of the collection of trees provided by any of the aforementioned tree cover theorems (cf. \Cref{tab:treeCover}) and obtain routing schemes for various metrics.
+This application is nontrivial for general graphs, as it aims at optimizing the label sizes.